 In this module, students will study the fundamental concepts of thermodynamics and fluid mechanics.
 Topics include the first and second laws of thermodynamics, properties of liquids and vapours, non-flow processes and steady flow processes with steam and perfect gases.
 The concepts of pressure, pressure head, and pressure measurement will also be discussed.

-This module teaches students some common separation and characterisation instruments and instrumental techniques used in the laboratory, as well as providing hands-on opportunity for them.
-These techniques include UV- visible spectrophotometry (UV-Vis), gas liquid chromatography (GLC), high performance liquid chromatography (HPLC) and Atomic Absorption Spectroscopy (AAS).
+This module teaches students some common separation and characterisation instruments and instrumental techniques used in the laboratory and provides hands-on learning opportunities.
+These techniques include UV-visible spectrophotometry (UV-Vis), gas liquid chromatography (GLC), high performance liquid chromatography (HPLC) and Atomic Absorption Spectroscopy (AAS).

 This module provides a practical foundation of biological sciences in the context of industrial biotechnology.
 It further provides students with a working knowledge of important aspects in the upstream and downstream manufacturing processes of biologics products.
 These include microbial and animal cell culture, bioreactor technology, cell harvesting, purification and fill and finish processes.

 This module provides students with the opportunity to operate common chemical engineering equipment used in reaction engineering and fluid flow.
 These include the use of batch and continuous reactors, pumps, compressor, and friction measurement.
-Students will also practise the process of experiment designs and project management through a lab based learning approach.
+Students will also practice the process of experiment designs and project management through a lab-based learning approach.

 This module focuses on reactor design principles.
 Topics include reactor kinetics, analysis of batch reactors, continuous stirred tank reactors and plug flow reactors.
 It also covers topics in material balance calculations as well as aspects of the design, construction and operation of chemical and biological reactors.
 Examples from the petrochemical, chemical, environmental and biotechnology industries are used to reinforce lecture materials.